15 of the Best High Paying Jobs for Teens

 If you can learn a skill that others may not want to learn, you can easily profit from it.

-There are teenagers starting their own businesses making thousands of dollars and even millions, this proves that age is really just another number when it comes to making money.
+There are teenagers starting their own businesses making thousands and even millions of dollars.
+This proves that age is really just another number when it comes to making money.

-I wrote an article on How to Make Money as a Kid and it went over very well and has been requested that I write an article on how to find a job as a teenager.
+I wrote an article on How to Make Money as a Kid and it went over very well.
+There have been requests that I write an article on how to find a job as a teenager.

 My hope is that by the end of this article you will find a job that’s suitable for you.